node-red/node-red-nodes/hardware/intel/README.md

 ### Analogue Input Node

 Monitors the selected pin for changes.
 It outputs on a change of value.
-As analogue inputs are continously changing you can set the sample rate in ms from 20 to 65535.
+As analogue inputs are continuously changing you can set the sample rate in ms from 20 to 65535.

 ### Digital Input Node